PlayboyPrime/EasyConsoleColor/README.md

 - Create a new instance of `ECC::EasyConsoleColor` like in the example code.
 You can also use `std::unique_ptr` so you dont have to delete it afterwards
 - Call the `log` function of the new instance with a text you want to log.
 To `log with color` you have to use the `prefix` then the `colors seperated by the seperator` then the `suffix` and finally your text.
 Example: \~R\~Red \~G,B\~Green and Blue
 - Delete the instance when done using it

+### Contribute
+If you want to contribute you can do that.
+I will mostlikely accept it aslong it makes sense

 ### Example
 ```c++